anuragambuja/data-engineering-databricks/README.md

 - Transaction log (Delta log)
   - Ordered records of every transaction performed on the table
   - Single Source of Truth
+  - Spark needs to process many tiny, inefficient JSON files in order to the resolve the current table state.
+So, Databricks automatically creates Parquet checkpoint files every 10 commits to accelerate the resolution of the current table state.
+Then, Spark only has to perform incremental processing of newly added JSON files.

+  - Running the VACUUM does not delete Delta log files.
+Log files are automatically cleaned up by Databricks.
+Each time a checkpoint is written, Databricks automatically cleans up log entries older than the log retention interval (default: 30 days)
+    - By default, you can time travel to a Delta table only up to 30 days old. `delta.logRetentionDuration` controls how long the history for a table is kept
   - JSON file contains commit information:
     - Operation performed + Predicates used
     - data files affected (added/removed)
+  - Delta Lake captures statistics in the transaction log for each added data file.
+    - Statistics indicate per file:
+      1. Total number of records: Statistics on the first 32 columns of the table.
+Nested fields count when determining the first 32 columns Example: 4 struct fields with 8 nested fields will total to the 32 columns.
+      2. Minimum value in each column
+      3. Maximum value in each column
+      4. Null value counts for each of the columns
+    - Statistics will always be leveraged for file skipping.
+    - Statistics are uninformative for string fields with very high cardinality.
+Example: free text fields.
+Move them outside the first 32 columns

 - Delta Lake Advantages
   - Brings ACID transactions to object storage
   - Handle scalable metadata